suarasiy/pyeeltube/README.md

 - tested on `python version 3.8.3`.

 ## Running program
-You can start the program with `python Core.py` and it will started on port `localhost:8000`.
+You can start the program with `python Core.py` and select your port.
+Default port is `localhost:8000`.